FrankaJes/laddie-run-analysis/README.md

 Structure of this repository is as follows:

 - 'data' contains input geometry data of experiments from ISOMIP or BedMachine data for example
+  - '0_Generate_singleshelf.ipynb' generates input files of single shelves, also with variable geometry based on Paolo et al. 2022 thinning rates
-  - 'preprocess_input.ipynb' makes sure the input files have the right format
+  - '0_Prep_ISOMIPgeoms.ipynb' makes sure the ISOMIP input files have the right format
-  - ocean3.nc
-  - ocean4.nc
-  - BedMachine.nc
-  - Crosson-Dotson.nc
-  - Pine-Island.nc

 - 'experiments'
   - 'List_experiments.md' contains different names of experiments and short description of each.